Columbia River Walleye Fishing Guide

 Man and woman with lots of walleye they caught fishing on the Columbia River with Marvin's Guide Service.

-Happy clients with lots of walleye they caught fishing on the Columbia River with Marvin’s Guide Service.
+Happy clients caught lots of walleye fishing on the Columbia River with Marvin’s Guide Service.

 Fishing for walleye can be a year-round sport in the Lower Columbia and Willamette Rivers, including Multnomah Channel near Portland.

-One of my favorite places to fish for walleye is in Rufus, Oregon on the Columbia River.
+One of my favorite places to fish for walleye is in Rufus, Oregon on the Columbia River, just east of Portland.

 Best Time to Go Walleye Fishing

-You also might want to check out all of the great salmon fishing trips we do each year, including on the Columbia River.
+You also might want to check out all of the great salmon fishing trips we do each year, on the Columbia River.
+It may even be possible to do a combo Columbia River walleye fishing and salmon trip.

 Call Now Button